greenelab/deep-review/all-sections.md

 for deep learning [@dQCjqq0Q].
 Ciresan et al.
 [@koEdZRcY] developed one of the earliest approaches for histology slides, winning the 2012 International Conference on Pattern Recognition's Contest on Mitosis Detection while achieving human-competitive accuracy.
-Their approach uses what has become a standard convolutional neural network architecture trained on public data.
-In more recent work, Wang et al. [@mbEp6jNr] analyzed stained slides to identify cancers within slides of lymph node slices.
+In more recent work, Wang et al. [@mbEp6jNr] analyzed stained slides of lymph node slices to identify cancers.
-The approach provided a probability map for each slide.
-On this task a pathologist has about a 3% error rate.
+On this task a
+pathologist has about a 3% error rate.
 The pathologist did not produce any false positives, but did have a number of false negatives.
-While the algorithm had about twice the error rate of a pathologist, the errors were not strongly correlated with those of a pathologist, suggesting that the two could be combined, theoretically, reducing the error rate to under 1%.
-In this area, these algorithms may be ready to incorporate into existing tools to aid pathologists.
-The authors' work suggests that this could reduce the false negative rate of such evaluations.
-This theme of an ensemble between deep learning algorithm and human expert may help overcome some of the challenges presented by data limitations.
+The algorithm had about twice the error rate of a pathologist, but the errors were not strongly correlated.
+In this area, these algorithms may be ready to be incorporated into existing tools to aid pathologists and reduce the false negative rate.
+Ensembles of deep learning and human experts may help overcome some of the challenges presented by data limitations.

-One source of training examples with rich clinical annotations is the electronic health records.
-Recently Lee et al.[@SxsZyrVM] developed an approach to distinguish individuals with age-related macular degeneration from control individuals.
-They extracted approximately 100,000 images from structured electronic health records, which they used to train and evaluate a deep neural network.
-Combining this data resource with standard deep learning techniques, the authors reach greater than 93% accuracy.
-One item that is important to note with regards to this work is that the authors used their test set for evaluating when training had concluded.
-In other domains, this has resulted in a minimal change in the estimated accuracy [@CCS5KSIM].
-However, there is not yet a single accepted standard within the field of biomedical research for such evaluations.
-We recommend the use of an independent test set wherever it is feasible.
-Despite this minor limitation, the work clearly illustrates the potential that can be unlocked from images stored in electronic health records.
+One source of training examples with rich clinical annotations is electronic health records.
+Recently, Lee et al. [@SxsZyrVM] developed an approach to distinguish individuals with age-related macular degeneration from control individuals.
+They trained a deep neural network on approximately 100,000 images extracted from structured electronic health records, reaching greater than 93% accuracy.
+The authors used their test set to evaluate when to stop training.
+In other domains, this has resulted in a minimal change in the estimated accuracy [@CCS5KSIM], but we recommend the use of an independent test set whenever feasible.

 Chest X-rays are a common radiological examination for screening and diagnosis of lung diseases.
-Although hospitals have accumulated a large number of raw radiology images and reports in Picture Archiving and Communication Systems and their related reports in Radiology Information System, it is not yet known how to effectively use them to learn the correlation between pathology categories and X-rays.
+Although hospitals have accumulated a large number of raw radiology images and reports in Picture Archiving and Communication Systems and their related reports in Radiology Information Systems, it is not yet known how to effectively use them to learn the correlation between pathology categories and X-rays.
 In the last few years, deep learning methods showed remarkable results in chest X-ray image analysis [@apBChoyF; @PGi9g7yV].
-However, it is both costly and time-consuming to annotate a large-scale fully- labeled corpus to facilitate the data-hungry deep learning models.
-As an alternative, Wang et al. [@PGi9g7yV] proposed to use weakly labeled images for training deep learning models.
+However, it is both costly and time-consuming to annotate a large-scale fully-labeled corpus to facilitate data-intensive deep learning models.
+As an alternative, Wang et al. [@PGi9g7yV] proposed to use weakly labeled images.
 To generate weak labels for X-ray images, they applied a series of Natural Language Processing (NLP) techniques to the associated chest X-ray radiological reports.
-Specifically, they first extracted all diseases mentioned in the reports using a state-of-the-art NLP tool, then applied a newly developed negation and uncertainty detection tool (NegBio) to filter negative and equivocal findings in the reports.
-Evaluation on three independent datasets demonstrated that NegBio is highly accurate for detecting negative and equivocal findings (~90% in F-measure overall).
-These highly accurate results meet the need to generate a corpus with weak labels, which serves as a solid foundation for the later process of image classification.
-The resulting dataset (CXR-XIV [@Bi92V99U]) `TODO: This dataset is not available?` consists of 108,948 frontal-view chest X-ray images (from 32,717 patients) and each image is associated with one or more weakly-labeled pathology category (e.g. pneumonia and cardiomegaly) or "normal" otherwise.
+Specifically, they first extracted all diseases mentioned in the reports using a state-of-the-art NLP tool, then applied a newly-developed negation and uncertainty detection tool (NegBio) to filter negative and equivocal findings in the reports.
+Evaluation on three independent datasets demonstrated that NegBio is highly accurate for detecting negative and equivocal findings (~90% in F-measure, which balances precision and recall [@JmHFuXEM]).
+These highly-accurate results meet the need to generate a corpus with weak labels, which serves as a solid foundation for the later process of image classification.
+The resulting dataset consists of 108,948 frontal-view chest X-ray images from 32,717 patients, and each image is associated with one or more weakly-labeled pathology category (e.g. pneumonia and cardiomegaly) or "normal" otherwise.
 Further, Wang et al.
 [@PGi9g7yV] used this dataset with a unified weakly-supervised multi-label image classification framework, to detect common thoracic diseases.
-It showed superior performance over a benchmark using fully labeled data.
+It showed superior performance over a benchmark using fully-labeled data.

-These examples demonstrate that, except for few natural image-like problems (e.g. melanoma detection), biomedical imaging poses a number of challenges for deep learning applications.
-Dataset sizes are typically limited, annotations can be sparse, and images are often high-dimensional, multimodal, and multi-channel.
+With the exception of natural image-like problems (e.g. melanoma detection), biomedical imaging poses a number of challenges for deep learning.
+Dataset are typically small, annotations can be sparse, and images are often high-dimensional, multimodal, and multi-channel.
-Techniques like transfer learning, heavy dataset augmentation, multi-view and multi-stream architectures are used more commonly compared to natural image domain.
-Furthermore, sensitivity and specificity of a model in this case often can translate directly into a clinical value.
-Thus, results evaluation, uncertainty estimation, and model interpretation methods are also of great importance in this domain (see Discussion).
+Techniques like transfer learning, heavy dataset augmentation, multi-view and multi-stream architectures are more common than in the natural image domain.
+Furthermore, high model sensitivity and specificity can translate directly into clinical value.
+Thus, prediction evaluation, uncertainty estimation, and model interpretation methods are also of great importance in this domain (see Discussion).
 Finally, there is a need for better pathologist-computer interaction techniques that will allow combining the power of deep learning methods with human expertise and lead to better-informed decisions for patient treatment and care.

-#### Electronic health records
+### Electronic health records

 EHR data include substantial amounts of free text, which remains challenging to approach [@uDaRUyh9].
-Often, researchers developing algorithms that perform well on specific tasks must design and implement domain- specific features [@sG3iVOTS].
+Often, researchers developing algorithms that perform well on specific tasks must design and implement domain-specific features [@sG3iVOTS].
 These features capture unique aspects of the literature being processed.
 Deep learning methods are natural feature constructors.
 In recent work, the authors evaluated the extent to which deep learning methods could be applied on top of generic features for domain-specific concept extraction [@dO844vZn].
-They found that performance was in line with, but did not exceed, existing state of the art methods.
-The deep learning method had performance lower than the best performing domain-specific method in their evaluation [@dO844vZn].
-This highlights the challenge of predicting the eventual impact of deep learning on the field.
+They found that performance was in line with, but lower than the best domain-specific method [@dO844vZn].
-This provides support that deep learning may impact the field by reducing the researcher time and cost required to develop specific solutions, but it may not lead to performance increases.
+This raises the possibility that deep learning may impact the field by reducing the researcher time and cost required to develop specific solutions, but it may not always lead to performance increases.

 In recent work, Yoon et al.[@yUgE09ve] analyzed simple features using deep neural networks and found that the patterns recognized by the algorithms could be re-used across tasks.
 Their aim was to analyze the free text portions of pathology reports to identify the primary site and laterality of tumors.
-The only features the authors supplied to the algorithms that they evaluated were unigrams and bigrams.
-These are the counts for single words and two-word combinations in a free text document.
-They subset the full set of words and word combinations to the 400 most commonly used ones.
-The machine learning algorithms that they employed (naive Bayes, logistic regression, and deep neural networks) all performed relatively similarly on the task of identifying the primary site.
-However, when the authors evaluated the more challenging task, i.e. evaluating the laterality of each tumor, the deep neural network outperformed the other methods.
+The only features the authors supplied to the algorithms were unigrams and bigrams, counts for single words and two-word combinations in a free text document.
+They subset the full set of words and word combinations to the 400 most common.
+The machine learning algorithms that they employed (naïve Bayes, logistic regression, and deep neural networks) all performed relatively similarly on the task of identifying the primary site.
+However, when the authors evaluated the more challenging task, evaluating the laterality of each tumor, the deep neural network outperformed the other methods.
 Of particular interest, when the authors first trained a neural network to predict primary site and then repurposed those features as a component of a secondary neural network trained to predict laterality, the performance was higher than a laterality-trained neural network.
 This demonstrates how deep learning methods can repurpose features across tasks, improving overall predictions as the field tackles new challenges.
-For the further review of this type of approaches see Discussion.
+The Discussion further reviews this type of transfer learning.

-Several authors have created reusable feature sets for medical terminologies using natural language processing (NLP) and neural embedding models, as popularized by Word2vec [@1GhHIDxuW].
+Several authors have created reusable feature sets for medical terminologies using natural language processing and neural embedding models, as popularized by Word2vec [@1GhHIDxuW].
 A goal of learning terminologies for different entities in the same vector space is to find relationships between different domains (e.g. drugs and the diseases they treat).
 It is difficult for